 - Once cleared, the patient will proceed to operatory.
 Providers will wait for the patient in the operatory and not walk over to the front desk until the patient has been cleared by the practice manager.
 Clinical staff should remain at least six feet away from the reception area.

-- Once seated, patients will rinse and gargle with a commercially available rinse that contains 1.5% hydrogen peroxide just prior to beginning treatment.
+- Once seated and prior to procedure, patients will rinse and gargle with commercially available rinse that contains 1.5% hydrogen peroxide or Providine just prior to beginning treatment.

 - Wipe down additional surfaces (door handles, desks, walls,etc.), above and beyond normal disinfection protocol, in between each patient and every time a patient enters and leaves the office.

-- Wipe down signature pads and attached pens before and after each patient use, or use barrier tape alternatively for each patient.
+- Wipe down signature pads, IPADS, signature pens and attached pens before and after each patient use, or use barrier tape alternatively for each patient.

 - iPads and signature pens and pads must be wiped down after before and after each use.